 While Bimeler’s death in 1853 had a profound impact on the Zoarites, the advent of the railroad, the rise of mass-production and other indicators of changing social and economic times spelled real trouble for the Zoarites by the end of the 19th century.
 In 1898, they decided to dissolve the Society, also ending the Separatist religion.
 Today, the 12-block historic district includes private residences, businesses, and ten buildings that have been restored as museums by the Ohio Historical Society.
 The settlement is listed on the National Register of Historic Places and is locally managed by the Zoar Community Association.

 To enhance the beauty of their surroundings, the Zoarites planted a distinctive community garden that symbolized the New Jerusalem.
 A Norway spruce at the center of the garden represented eternal life.
 An arbor vitae hedge, representing heaven, surrounded the tree.
 Twelve juniper trees, one for each of the apostles, formed a third circle.
 A circular walk with twelve radiating pathways representing the twelve tribes of Israel surrounded the area.
-Although some vegetables and fruits were grown here, the garden was mostly filled with flowers.
+Although vegetables, fruits and culinary and medicinal herbs were grown here, the garden was mostly filled with flowers.
 A house built on one side of the garden was the home of Simon Beuter, the gardener, and his family.
 You can still see this Lustgarden, or pleasure garden, and its accompanying garden house and greenhouse on Main Street, between Third and Fourth Streets.

 A seven-pointed star was another recognizable symbol of the Separatists.
 Der Signalstern represented a comet or star that was seen in Europe in the early 1800s and was thought to foretell the end of the world and Christ’s return.
 When Zoar’s Number One House was built in 1835, a Zoar Star was inlaid on the ceiling above the central stairway.